Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 People on the spectrum are also sensitive to smells such as heavy perfumes or fresh paint.
 Cleaning supplies with strong odors should not be near the area.
 Shops and companies should have a low to no scent policy.

 Signs with clear pictures related to the location can help neurodiverse people to navigate large areas such as stores.
-It is also helpful to offer them a map that indicates the various sections and grade them as quiet, high intensity, or low intensity and show the exits.
+It is also helpful to offer them a map that indicates the various sections that are graded as quiet, high intensity, or low intensity and show the exits.
 A shopping checklist is also helpful.

-People with autism may feel more comfortable interacting with technology than dealing with face to face contact.
-Types of technology may be self-checkout stations in stores or the use of apps or online shopping to order food or items.
+People with autism may feel more comfortable interacting with technology than dealing with face-to-face contact.
+Types of technology may be self-checkout stations in stores, useful apps, or online shopping to order food or items.

 Some places set aside rooms that are designed to allow children with autism can take a timeout.
 These rooms do not have the bright colors kid's spaces usually have.
-Instead, wall colors are more pastel such as a soft pink or taupe.
+Instead, wall colors are more pastel.
 The environment should have solid muted colors instead of patterns.
 The contents of the room should be uncluttered and easy to navigate.

 Autistic people are acutely sensitive to smells in the environment.
 The furniture and other items should be hypoallergenic.